-Hard coking coal sales totaled 7.1 million metric tons in 2013, an increase of 6.5% as compared to 6.7 million metric tons during 2012.
-The average selling price of hard coking coal in 2013 was \$144.89 per metric ton, representing a 24.5% decrease as compared to an average selling price of \$191.87 per metric ton in 2012.
-The decrease in the average selling price of hard coking coal reflects the weak global economy and supplies of hard coking coal out-pacing demand.
-Hard coking coal production totaled 8.0 million metric tons in 2013, representing an increase of 15.6% as compared to 7.0 million metric tons in 2012, primarily due to increased production at our Alabama underground mines.
+Metallurgical coal sales totaled 7.8 million metric tons in 2014, an increase of 9.6% as compared to 7.1 million metric tons during 2013.
+The average selling price of metallurgical coal in 2014 was \$115.51 per metric ton, representing a \$29.38 decrease as compared to an average selling price of \$144.89 per metric ton in 2013.
+The decrease in the average selling price of metallurgical coal continues to reflect the pricing pressure experienced in the metallurgical coal market due to oversupply.
+Metallurgical coal production totaled 7.7 million metric tons in 2014, representing a decrease of 4.0% as compared to 8.0 million metric tons in 2013, primarily due to decreased production at our Alabama underground and surface mines.
+Our average cash cost of sales per metric ton of metallurgical coal sold for 2014 was \$94.56, representing a decrease of \$7.80, or 7.6%, from the \$102.36 average cash cost of sales per ton sold during the same period in the prior year.
+The decrease in average cash cost of sales per metric ton was primarily due to continued improvements in our cost performance within the operations.

-Thermal coal sales totaled 1.7 million metric tons in 2013 as compared to 3.2 million metric tons during 2012.
-The decrease was primarily due to decreased thermal coal sales at our North River Mine as the mining of all economically recoverable reserves as this mine was completed.
-The average selling price in 2013 was \$63.80 per metric ton, down 5.9% from the average selling price of \$67.79 per metric ton in 2012.
-Thermal coal production totaled 1.9 million metric tons in 2013, as compared to 3.1 million metric tons in 2012.
+Thermal coal sales totaled 0.9 million metric tons in 2014, representing a decrease of approximately 0.8 million metric tons, or 48.5%, as compared to 1.7 million metric tons during 2013.
+The decrease was primarily due to the closure of the Alabama North River Mine in the fourth quarter of 2013 as the mining of all economically recoverable reserves at this mine was completed.
+The average selling price of thermal coal in 2014 was \$68.06 per metric ton, an increase of 6.7% from the average selling price of \$63.80 per metric ton in 2013.
+Thermal coal production totaled 0.6 million metric tons in 2014, as compared to 1.9 million metric tons in 2013.
+The average cash cost of sales per metric ton of thermal coal sold for 2014 was \$79.76 per metric ton compared with \$68.23 per metric ton for the same period in 2013.